 Friday 9:00 AM – 4:00 PM

-This particular office no longer processes Social Security cards or verifies Social Security numbers.
+This particular office no longer gives out Social Security cards or confirms Social Security numbers.
 Therefore, if you live in San Diego and need these services, then you should visit on of the “card centers.”

 These are located at: SDCC 00R: 109 W Ash Street, San Diego, CA 92101 (next to to the downtown FO) ECCC 00S: 810 Arnele Ave, El Cajon, CA 92020.
 The card center hours are M-F 9:00AM-3:30PM.